-Federal Government Makes it Easier for Middle Class Canadians to Buy their First Home
+Federal Government Makes it Easier for Middle Class Canadians to Buy Their First Home

-VICTORIA, Aug.
-27, 2019 /CNW/ - All Canadians deserve to have a safe and affordable place to call home.
+CALGARY, Aug.
+30, 2019 /CNW/ - All Canadians deserve to have a safe and affordable place to call home.
 That is why the Government of Canada is launching an innovative new tool to help middle class Canadians buy their first home.

-Today, the Honourable Jonathan Wilkinson, Minister of Fisheries, Oceans and the Canadian Coast Guard on behalf of the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC) is proud to be launching next week the First-Time Home Buyer Incentive.
+Today the Honourable Kent Hehr, Member of Parliament for Calgary Centre, on behalf of the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC) is proud to be launching next week the First-Time Home Buyer Incentive.

 Visit here for further First-Time Home Buyer Incentive program details.
 Applications will be accepted starting September 2, 2019.